British Columbia Location

 The basis of the British Columbia economy is natural resources.
 It is in this province where transcontinental automobile and railway road ends; it also has Canada's largest ports on the Pacific coast, which paves the way for international trade.
 Thanks to the warm and mild climate and considering the fact that less than five percent of the province's land is arable, agriculture is still very developed there.

 This is especially true of the Okanagan Valley and Fraser.
 Tourism and various kinds of outdoor recreational activities are well developed.
-The main source of income in the province's budget is still
+The main source of income in the province's budget is still mining and logging.

 Okanagan region is known as one of the wine regions of Canada and in addition to excellent wine, it also produces cider.
 The Cowichan Valley on Vancouver Island and the Fraser Valley, also produce wine.
 The warmest and longest summer in all of Canada is in Penticton and Kamloops, as well as in the countryside in the Oliver district.